20 things to do in Manhattan

 - The famous New York Stock Exchange

-- The Wall Street Bull (with its obligatory photograph for the superstitious)
+- The Wall Street bull (with its obligatory photograph for the most superstitious)

-- Battery Park, with the piers to set sail for the Statue of Liberty
+- Battery Park, with the jetties to set sail to the Statue of Liberty

 15. Dive into the bowels of Chinatown